 CM230—MASS COMMUNICATION (4 CREDITS) Prerequisite: CM121.
 The course introduces a variety of forms of communication mediated by technology.
 Students explore the history of media, including mass media in today’s society.
 Mass media theory and practice are explored, emphasizing the student as media consumer.

 CL113—COMPUTER AND WEB FLUENCY (4 CREDITS) This course combines an overview of basic computer technology with an examination of essential promotional and communication tools available through the Internet.
-It introduces essential and fundamental technical skills for the media professional that are necessary to participate in the digital marketplace.
+This course introduces essential and fundamental technical skills for the media professional that are necessary to participate in the digital marketplace.
 Students perform basic computer maintenance and learn to leverage the internet as an advantage in their careers.
 Topics include basic computer hardware, software, networking, server systems, web hosting and domain registration protocols.

 HU100—INTRODUCTION TO HUMANITIES (4 CREDITS) Prerequisite or concurrent: CM121.
 This course is an exploratory approach to the humanities focusing on literature, philosophy, comparative religion, music, sculpture, architecture and painting in a social/historical framework.